shubhanginigon/SoftwareArchitectureDesign_Work/Lab 3 - ORM, JPA, Hibernate and Spring/README.md

 >> ![LeaveType.java](./img/leaveType.PNG)

 - Create Benefit.java model
->- it’s a ManyToMany relationship, using Set is much better
+>- itâ€™s a ManyToMany relationship, using Set is much better

 >- the mappedBy is here, it means we inform hibernate that Employee will be the owning side, and thus the resulting intermediate table will be EMPLOYEE_BENEFITS instead of BENEFITS_EMPLOYEE (trivial for those who want to know)